Stephen Evans (rower)

-Stephen Frederick Evans OAM (born 24 September 1962, in Sydney) is an Australian former national champion, world champion, dual Olympian and Olympic medal winning rower.
+Stephen Frederick Evans (born 24 September 1962, in Sydney) is an Australian former national champion, world champion, dual Olympian and Olympic medal winning rower.

 Club and state rowing

 He was born in Sydney and his senior rowing was with the Mosman Rowing Club where his father Bruce Evans was an accomplished coach.

 Evans was first selected to represent New South Wales in the 1979 Trans Tasman Colts Series – a series of three match races between New Zealand and Australian U23 crews.
 Evans stroked a New South Wales lightweight four who lost all three races.

 Evans was selected to represent New South Wales in the men's Interstate Youth Eight Championship contesting the Noel F Wilkinson Trophy at the 1981 Australian Rowing Championships.
 In 1982 he was again selected in the New South Wales youth eight and stroked that crew to victory.

 In 1983 Evans competed at the National Regatta in Mosman colours in a composite coxless four.
 He was selected and trained in the New South Wales King's Cup eight but pulled out on the day due to injury.
 In 1984 at the Australian Championships he stroked the New South Wales King's Cup crew to victory in the men's Interstate Eight-Oared Championship.
 He again stroked the New South Wales King's Cup eight in 1985, 1986, 1987 and 1988.

 Evans won Australian national titles at the Australian Rowing Championships in 1985 in a coxed four; in 1986 in a coxed pair (in Mosman colours with Craig Muller); and competed and placed in pairs and fours in 1987 and 1988.